idanatz/OneAdapter/README.md

 For better understanding what drove me to write this library and what use cases it solves best, please refer to my Medium post: https://medium.com/@idanatsmon/adapting-your-recyclerview-the-2019-approach-e47edf2fc4f3

+## What's new:
+Version 2.0.0 is out with a brand new Kotlin API!<br/>
+Check the example below or sample project for reference

 ## Features:
 - Modular approach for more reusable and testable code
 - Built-in support for DiffUtil (using [Diffable](#2-implement-diffable))
 - Optimized performance - internal processing done on a background thread
-- 100% written in Kotlin for Kotlin & Java use
+- 100% written in Kotlin with Kotlin friendly API using DSLs
 - [Modules:](#modules)
   - [Item Module](#basic-usage)
   - [Paging Module](#paging-module)